-During the month of January and continuing throughout the year, I’m excited to share my favorite tips to solve life’s little nuisances -- naturally.
-They’re easy fixes that you can mix up in a matter of minutes – alternatives to store-bought products, which are often loaded with toxic chemicals.
+Here are a few of our favorite tips to solve life’s little nuisances — naturally.
+You can mix up these easy fixes in a matter of minutes.
+Try these natural alternatives to store-bought products, which are often loaded with toxic chemicals.

 Remove unhealthy chemicals from clothing.